tkbtkysms/stringcmp/README.md

 The 6th argument (first_longitude2) is a positive integer representing input_file2's string starting its magnus expansion.
 **In the case we set 'o' to the 1st argument, we cannot set this argument.**

-The 7th argument (num_magnus_expansion) is a positive integer representing the number of magnus expation.
+The 7th argument (depth) is a positive integer representing the number of times the map $f_1$ is applied.

 The 8th argument (max_degree) is a positive integer representing the maxmum degree of polynomials.

 ## Execution examples
 ### Compute the standard Milnor invariant for stringcmp/sample/Y.txt.
-The first longitude, the number of magnus expansions and the maximum degree of polynomials are 1, 3 and 4, respectively.
+The first longitude, the depth and the maximum degree of polynomials are 1, 3 and 4, respectively.
 ```Shell
 $ ./milnor o n ../sample/Y.txt 1 3 4
 # the below is the output of this execution.